Quantum tomography explains quantum mechanics: The statistical interpretation of quantum mechanics

 In the special case where the spectrum of $A$ is \bfi{nondegenerate}, i.e., all eigenspaces have dimension 1, the orthogonal projectors have the special form $P_k=\phi_k\phi_k^*$, where $\phi_k$ are normalized eigenstates corresponding to the eigenvalue $a_k$.
 In this case, the probabilities take the form

+appearing in every textbook on quantum mechanics.
 If, in addition, the source is pure, described by $\rho=\psi\psi^*$ with the normalized state vector $\psi\in\Hz$, this can be written in the more familiar squared amplitude form \lbeq{e.BornSquare} p_k=|\phi_k^*\psi|^2. \eeq In practice, the orthogonality relations \gzit{e.orthP} can be implemented only approximately (due to problems with efficiency, losses, inaccurate preparation of directions, etc.).
-Thus the present derivation shows that measurements satisfying Born's rule (i.e., projective measurements) are always idealizations.
+Thus the present derivation shows that measurements satisfying the spectral version of Born's rule (i.e., projective measurements) are always idealizations.

-Whenever one simultaneously measures quantities corresponding to noncommuting operators, Born's rule in textbook form does not apply and one needs a quantum measure that is not projective.
+Whenever one simultaneously measures quantities corresponding to noncommuting operators, Born's rule in textbook form does not apply, and one needs a quantum measure that is not projective.
 The operators corresponding to most measurements discussed in Section \ref{s.ex} do not commute; therefore such joint measurements cannot even be formulated in the textbook setting of projective measurements.

 In general, the quantum measure description of a real device cannot simply be postulated to consist of orthogonal projectors.
 The correct quantum measure must be found out by quantum tomography, guided by the theoretical model of the measuring equipment, then ultimately calibrating it using the formula \gzit{e.BornPOVM} for probabilities.
 This formula is a proper extension of Born's rule for probabilities of projective measurements.
-It cannot be reduced to the latter unless one adds to the description artificial ancillas not represented in the physical state space of the system plus its environment, but in an artificial state space formally constructed on the basis of Naimark's theorem (cf. Footnote ${}^{\mbox{ \ref{f.3}}}$).
+It cannot be reduced to the latter unless one adds to the description ancillas not represented in the physical state space of the system plus its environment, but in an unphysical artificial state space formally constructed on the basis of Naimark's theorem (cf. Footnote ${}^{\mbox{ \ref{f.3}}}$).

+Thus we recover the traditional spectral setting as a consequence of the general approach, restricted to the special case where the components of $A$ are commuting self-adjoint (or at least normal) operators, hence have a joint spectral resolution with real (or complex) eigenvalues $a_k$, and the $P_k$ are the projection operators to the eigenspaces of $A$.

 Rather than postulating Born's rule for projective measurements, as done in standard textbooks, we derived it together with all its ramifications and its domain of validity, from simple, easily motivated definitions.
 In particular, the spectral notions are not postulated input as in traditional expositions.
 Instead they appear as consequences of a derivation which shows under which (rather special) circumstances Born's rule is valid.